minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 ## Minimum viable product

-First of all, be sure to make clear which parts of the application define the *minimum viable product* and which parts may be optional to implement.
+First of all, be sure to make clear which parts of the application define the *minimum viable product* (MVP) and which parts may be optional to implement.

 ![embed](https://www.youtube.com/embed/uDU7IzoUHO0?rel=0&amp;showinfo=0)